ad-freiburg/qlever/doc/query_planning.md

 This node naturally has an edge to each connected variable.

 2. Build a QueryExecutionTree object.
-The important part is its root operation.
+The nodes in the tree are QueryExecutionTrees themselves.
+Each one has a single "Operation" member.
+These can be SCAN, JOIN, SORT, and so on, see the section on Operations below.
-Such operations can have a no children (SCAN, TEXT_NO_FILTER), one child (SORT, TEXT_WITH_FILTER, DISTINCT, FILTER, ORDER_BY) or two children (JOIN, MULTI_COLUMN_JOIN).
+Such operations can have a no children (e.g., SCAN, TEXT_NO_FILTER), one child (SORT, TEXT_WITH_FILTER, DISTINCT, FILTER, ORDER_BY) or two children (JOIN, MULTI_COLUMN_JOIN).
-Children are always QueryExecutionTree objects on their own and their results can be cached and/or reused within a query (e.g. a SCAN for type/object/name).
+Children are always new nodes (i.e. QueryExecutionTree objects) and their results can be cached and/or reused within a query (e.g. a SCAN for type/object/name).
-In general, each node of the graph will correspond to an operation with no children.
+In general, each leaf of the graph will correspond to an operation with no children.

 3. Modifiers like ORDER_BY or DISTINCT are applied in the end (topmost in the tree).
 LIMIT and OFFSET aren't applied at all and only considered when creating readable (JSON, std::cout, etc) results.

+##Operations:

+###Obvious:
+SCAN, JOIN, SORT, DISTINCT, FILTER, ORDER_BY

+###Non-obvious:

+####TEXT_NO_FILTER:
+A text operation that, for given words (and a set TEXTLIMIT, default = 1), returns a table with 3 or more columns (context id, score, entities...).
+In the most common case, there are three columns and the entity column holds entities that co-occur with the words.
+There are more of them when the SPARQL variable for the context is connected to more than one other variable, i.e. after the clique-collapsing described above, the combined nodes has multiple edges.
+TEXTLIMIT determines the max rows per combination of entities.
+This operation is enough to answer a query like

+    SELECT ?x WHERE { ?x <in-context> ?c . ?c <in-context> edible leaves }

+And with another join (with a list of plants obtained from a scan) it can be used to answer

+    SELECT ?x WHERE { ?x <is-a> <Plant> . ?x <in-context> ?c . ?c <in-context> edible leaves }

+####TEXT_WITH_FILTER:

+A text operation like the one above with exactly one subtree as a child.
+Particularly useful to answer queries like:

+    SELECT ?x WHERE { ?x <is-a> <Computer_scientist> . ?x <in-context> ?c . ?c <in-context> comp* }

+or

+    SELECT ?p ?x WHERE { ?p <is-a> <Person> . ?x <is-a> <Computer_scientist> . ?p <in-context> ?c . ?x <in-context> ?c . ?c <in-context> comp* .
+FILTER(?p != ?c)}

+The idea is that the list of computer scientists is much smaller than the list of entities that co-occur with some suffix of comp*.
+Thus, the subtree to SCAN for computer scientists is used as a filter (hash set) and all contexts that don't contain one of them are discarded right away.
+This means that, at no point the list of all entities (with top context witnesses and scores) that occur with comp* is generated.
+Usually the above TEXT_NO_FILTER is the better choice, but in some extreme examples (like this one), filtering has a huge benefit.

+####MULTI_COLUMN_JOIN:

 ##Building the execution tree from the graph: